matthewmatsumoto/MatthewMatsumoto.github.io/essays/EffortEstimation.md

 ## Tracking my Effort

 Tracking my own effort through the semester was quite easy for me.
 The fact that I finished most WODs with DNF's which ranged from a few minutes to multiple hours over the max limit, I would just put "DNF".
-Specifically calculating by how much time I did not finish was unecessary, as there was no "time" after DNF.
+Specifically calculating by how much time I did not finish was unnecessary, as there was no "time" after DNF.

 ## Reflection